 Water Quality Monitoring: Permit-required water quality monitoring activities shall be broken down into subcategories such as receiving water monitoring, outfall monitoring, BMP effectiveness monitoring, and facility-specific monitoring.

-Special Programs: Keeping a diverse approach to municipal stormwater management in California in mind, this category is intended to obtain cost information about various region-specific MS4 program elements, including but not limited to TMDL implementation requirements and specific pollutant requirements, other than trash.
+Permit-specific Special Programs: Keeping a diverse approach to municipal stormwater management in California in mind, this category is intended to obtain cost information about various region-specific MS4 program elements, including but not limited to TMDL implementation requirements and specific pollutant requirements, other than trash.

 Miscellaneous Costs: Anything not identified or directly related to the other cost categories.

-Table 1: List of standardized categories and sub-categories for reporting cost of Phase I Permit implementation
+Table 1: List of standardized categories and sub-categories for reporting cost of Phase I Permit implementation.